Reapplying to Medical School: What to Change?

 Redo Your Personal Statement When Reapplying to Medical School

 Your personal statement is the primary means by which you communicate your story in narrative form.
-It is also the one piece of your application that absolutely must be changed—and significantly so—if you are to be successful as a reapplicant.
+It is also a crucial element that requires significant change for reapplicants to succeed.
 The overarching theme and messages of your personal statement can remain the same, especially if you aim to show consistency of character, but improvement in qualifications.
 However, you should use different anecdotes and examples and modify the overall structure as needed.
-Also important is to look carefully for any typos, grammatical errors, or stylistic issues that may have distracted readers from the content of the essay.
-Attention to detail is a highly valued skill in medicine; be sure to demonstrate this skill in all of your essays and especially your personal statement.
+Additionally, scrutinize for distracting typos, grammatical errors, or stylistic issues in the essay.
+Attention to detail is a highly valued skill in medicine.
+Be sure to demonstrate this skill in all of your essays, especially your personal statement.

 Reevaluate your Recommendation Letters